 Eco-Friendly & A Help-Yourself Garden

 In fact, Currant Ridge is the "greenest" place you can stay in the McCarthy and Kennecott areas.
 It’s one of the few lodging establishments in the McCarthy area that uses solar panel arrays to provide electricity—enough to become virtually independent of the diesel generator otherwise used to charge its battery bank.
-The guest houses also offer large windows to provide natural lighting, supplemented by eco-friendly compact fluorescent and halogen lighting; propane appliances; and a recycling system for organic waste and trash.
+The guest houses also offer large windows to provide natural lighting, supplemented by eco-friendly compact LED and halogen lighting; propane appliances; and a recycling system for organic waste and trash.
 There is even an on-site garden that offers complimentary fresh herbs and vegetables for your meals from mid-July to early September.

 Well-Appointed Guest Homes